Overhauling the Enable Medicine Visualizer

 Reduced user frustration from repetitive clicks

-Expanded Visualizer draw to more users types
+Expanded Visualizer draw to more user types

 The Approach